ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 SA.showOnScreenIndex = 0;
 ```

-By creating this structure we describe the attachement requiered such that the subpass can be draw.
+By creating this structure, we describe the attachment required such that the subpass can be drawn.
 Here we describe a subpass that :
 	- write in one color attachment
-	- store it's color attachments
+	- store its color attachments
-	- will display it's first color attachment on the screen
+	- will display its first color attachment on the screen

-Finaly we can add the graphic pipeline and the subpass attachement descripor to the render pass :
+Finally, we can add the graphic pipeline and the subpass attachment descriptor to the render pass :

 ```cpp
 renderPass.addSubPass({ graphicPipeline }, SA);